 Panama City Beach

 A quick two-hour drive west of Tallahassee will take you to one of the most popular beaches in the entire United States!
 Just off of Highway 30A, at Panama City Beach, you’ll find over 27 miles of coastline to enjoy at one of the best beaches near Tallahassee.

 While inundated with college students during spring break, you’ll find that Panama City Beach becomes family-friendly during the rest of the year.
 With white, sugary sands and turquoise waters from the gulf, you’ll find playgrounds and amusement parks nearby.

 If your family enjoys a walk on the wild side, then get ready!
-Enjoy multiple opportunities for adventure like jet skiing, parasailing, and scuba diving.
+Enjoy multiple opportunities for an adventure like jet skiing, parasailing, and scuba diving.
 You can even airboat through the marshes just beyond the shores of the beach!